Arianee/docs/docs/arianee-history.md

 ---
-title: Passport History
+title: Access Passport History
-sidebar_label: Passport History
+sidebar_label: Access Passport History
 ---

 ##  **What is the History feature**